 - Change in premiums, deductibles, and maximum out-of-pocket amounts for your health, dental, and vision plans.

-- FSA and HSA maximum contribution changes (the maximum HSA maximum contribution increases, so if you would like to max out, you’ll need to change your payroll deduction).
+- FSA and HSA maximum contribution changes (when the maximum annual HSA contribution amount increases, if you would like to max out, you’ll need to change your payroll deduction).

 - The maximum 401K contribution amount increases (you’ll also need to change your payroll deduction).

-- Remember, the IRS now has a $500 carryover rule on FSA’s (employer eligibility may vary) – if you’ve previously been scared off by the “use-it-or-lose-it” rule, maybe you no longer should be.
+- Remember, the IRS now has a carryover rule on FSAs (employer eligibility may vary) – if you’ve previously been scared off by the “use-it-or-lose-it” rule, maybe you no longer should be.

 - Supplemental life insurance coverage offerings and premium changes.